XMDS/GlossHook/README.md

-# ARMHook
+# AndroidArmHook
-A simple ARMHook.
+A simple Hook.